-Driven to find the answer to why girls were dropping out of sports at a rate 6 times that of boys, sports mom, Mia Wenjen, and Boston College Head Women’s Soccer Coach, Alison Foley created their book HOW TO COACH GIRLS to help keep our girls in sports.
+Driven to find the answer to why girls were dropping out of sports at a rate 6 times that of boys, sports mom, Mia Wenjen, and former Boston College Head Women’s Soccer Coach and current CEO of Foley Athletic Advising, Alison Foley created their book HOW TO COACH GIRLS to help keep our girls in sports.

 As their publisher, Audrey Press has had the pleasure of traveling this journey alongside these two inspiring moms.
 We had the chance to ask them some very powerful questions.
 Here are their answers and insights.

 HOW TO COACH GIRLS by Mia Wenjen and Alison Foley Q&A

 1) Why did you decide to write this book?